 2. Once you are done moving, scratching your nose, or readjusting your legs, note the state of your mind.

 If you have a problem to solve that you just can't stop thinking about, note it down on a piece of paper to address after you finish this breathing exercise.
 That way you can more easily empty your mind.
-After you finish the breathing exercise, you can re-engage your mind consciously, while you are still sitting in a quieted mental state.
+After you finish the breathing exercise, you can re-engage your mind consciously, while you are still sitting in a quiet mental state.

-3. To begin, breathe through your nose in long, slow and deep inhalations followed by extended, controlled and even exhalations.
+3. To begin, breathe through your nose in long, slow, and deep inhalations followed by extended, controlled, and even exhalations.